pow-auth/pow/README.md

 #### Cache store

-By default `Pow.Store.EtsCache` is started automatically and can be used in development and test environment.
+By default [`Pow.Store.Backend.EtsCache`](lib/pow/store/backend/ets_cache.ex) is started automatically and can be used in development and test environment.

 For production environment a distributed, persistent cache store should be used.
-Pow makes this easy with `Pow.Store.MnesiaCache`.
+Pow makes this easy with [`Pow.Store.Backend.MnesiaCache`](lib/pow/store/backend/mnesia_cache.ex).
 As an example, to start MnesiaCache in your Phoenix app, you just have to set up your `application.ex`:

 ```elixir
 defmodule MyAppWeb.Application do